Weclome to IAOMC

 • Cialis Side Effects

-• Stomach trouble, increased acidity: Eating smaller, more frequent meals can help minimize gastrointestinal discomfort.
+• Stomach trouble, increased acidity: Eating smaller, more frequent meals can help minimize gastrointestinal discomfort when taking tadalafil pills.

-• Flushing: Staying cool and avoiding alcohol can reduce the severity of flushing.
+• Flushing: Staying cool and avoiding alcohol can reduce the severity of flushing, which is among the temporary cialis 20mg pills effects.

-Combining tadalafil 20mg with alcohol can influence the medication's effectiveness and increase the risk of certain side effects.
+Combining Cialis and alcohol can influence the medication's effectiveness and increase the risk of certain side effects:

 WFME Office: University of Copenhagen · Denmark · 2003